 Ullapool harbor Isle of Skye and Scottish Highlands itinerary trip Scotland

-Distance: ~80 miles (130 km) circular loop | Driving time: ~2.5 hours without stops | Key stops: Ardmair Beach, Stac Pollaidh, Achiltibuie, Achmelvich Beach, Ardvreck Castle | Overnight: Ullapool (second night)
+Distance: ~80 miles (130 km) circular loop | Driving time: ~2.5 hours without stops | Key stops: Ardmair Beach, Stac Pollaidh, Achiltibuie, Achmelvich Beach, Ardvreck Castle | Overnight: Ullapool (second night) | Day envelope: depart 9.30am, back by 5pm

 Day 2 is a much more relaxed affair.
 You make a circular loop north from Ullapool through the Sutherland coast and back, with frequent stops and short drives between each one.
 The Sutherland area does not get a huge number of visitors, and it is an easy place to find some peace and quiet among wind-swept beaches and craggy hills.
+This is the day on the itinerary where, if you are a hiker, you can swap a beach for a serious mountain climb; for everyone else, it is the day to slow down.

 Ardmair Beach